taoensso/carmine/README.md

 ```

 So the entire API consists of 3 fns: `worker`, `ensure`, and `dirty`.
 See their docstrings for more info.

+### Redis Sentinel

+For **automatic failover**, first configure Redis Sentinel as per [the docs](http://redis.io/topics/sentinel).

+On Carmine's end, there's only two changes you need to make:

+1. Use `car/add-sentinel-server!` to let Carmine know where your Sentinel servers are.
+2. Add the appropriate connection spec options to your `wconn` call (see docstring for details).

+When executing commands, Carmine will now first resolve the destination Redis server address through the configured Sentinel server(s).

+### Redis Cluster

+TODO: Waiting for a finalized client spec

 ## Performance